d2s/Documentation/_posts/2018-04-10-Changelog.md

 The rc is signed with my developer certificate but not notarized.
 Only releases is [notarized](/Notarized).
 I have bought a new Mac Mini (i7) and used this rc to restore about 120 GB of data from my [NAS](/DIYNAS) at home.
 Next to work on is **plans for snapshots**.
 A plan for snapshot is a template for which snapshots to keep and which to delete.

-In this prerelease executing scheduled tasks is moved to the [menu app](/Menuapp).
+In this rc executing scheduled tasks is moved to the [menu app](/Menuapp).

 The following changes compared to version 5.5.7 are:
 - a lot of cleanup in code (delete of dead code) and